osegbotonie/enterprise-m365-administration-lab/docs/05-attribute-to-group-mapping.md

 The previous location membership should be reviewed and removed where appropriate.

-Location-specific access should also be reviewed.
+Any location-specific access should also be reviewed.

-The employee's physical location should not automatically be used as the sole basis for making security decisions.
+The employee's physical location should not be used as the sole basis for making security decisions.

 ---

 # 13. Group Membership Lifecycle

-Group membership should follow the employee's current attributes.
+Group membership should reflect the employee's current attributes and organizational relationship.

 ## Joiner

 When an employee joins:

+1. The employee's identity is created.
-* Identity attributes are created.
+2. Required identity attributes are populated.
-* Appropriate attribute groups are assigned.
+3. Appropriate attribute-based groups are assigned.
-* Access eligibility is evaluated.
+4. Access requirements are evaluated.
-* Approved access is provided.
+5. Approved access is provided.

 ## Mover

-When an employee changes:
+When an employee changes role, department, or location:

-* Identity attributes are updated.
+1. Identity attributes are updated.
-* Previous group membership is reviewed.
+2. Existing group membership is reviewed.
-* Unnecessary membership is removed.
+3. Membership that is no longer required is removed.
-* New group membership is applied.
+4. New group membership is assigned.
-* Access is reviewed and updated.
+5. Access is reviewed and updated.

 ## Leaver

 When an employee leaves:

-* Employment status is updated.
+1. Employment status is updated.
+2. The offboarding process is initiated.
-* Sign-in is blocked.
+3. Sign-in is blocked.
-* Active sessions are revoked where appropriate.
+4. Active sessions are revoked where appropriate.
-* Access is removed.
-* Group memberships are reviewed.
+5. Access and group membership are reviewed.
-* Required data is preserved according to applicable policies.
+6. Required information is preserved according to applicable policies.
+7. Licenses and resources are reviewed.

+The exact sequence may vary depending on the circumstances of the departure.

 ---